fbpx

 6. Check for Leaks

 Leaks may seem like a small issue, but ignoring them can be disastrous for your home and your peace of mind.
 While some leaks are easy to detect, the smaller ones hiding behind walls aren’t.
 Of course, there are various signs of leaking pipes and faucets you can watch out for and detect the leaks accordingly.
 One of the most common signs is water dripping and gathering in one place.
-Do acquaint yourself with all such indicators to ensure that your leaking pipes and/or faucets are fixed in time.
+Acquaint yourself with all such indicators to ensure that your leaking pipes and/or faucets are fixed in time.

 7. Never Over-Tighten the Fittings